 M is less than

-You must set the counting mode to normal when the model is first started.
+inputs is counted.
+Set the counting mode to normal when the model is first started and

 If the block input